-Nestled on the edge of Shaky Bay, the town of Húsavík is globally recognised as one of the best locations in the world from which to watch whales.
+Nestled on the edge of Skjálfandi Bay, the town of Húsavík is globally recognised as one of the best locations in the world from which to watch whales.
 In fact, there is a higher chance of seeing whales in Húsavík than any other place in Iceland.

 The first scheduled whale-watching tours in the whole of Iceland started here, in the mid-90s, following requests by passing tourists.
 Since then, the industry has boomed and made Húsavík a household name, often branded ‘The Whale Capital of Iceland‘.
 The most common questions about whale watching are collected and answered in the FAQ.

 The local companies are also active participants in the education and research of the whales.
-Húsavík´s harbour is a hive of activity in this respect, because as well as the four whale-watching companies that use the docks, there is the Whale Museum and the University of Iceland´s research centre.
-There are partnerships between these organisations and the whale-watching companies, with many boat trips containing researchers.
+Húsavík´s harbor is a hive of activity in this respect, because as well as the four whale-watching companies that use the docks, there is the Whale Museum and the University of Iceland´s research center.
+There are partnerships between these organizations and the whale-watching companies, with many boat trips containing researchers.

 Click on the logos below to learn more about each company and their offers: